Loose Legendrian and Pseudo-Legendrian Knots in 3-Manifolds: Applications to Legendrian Knot Theory

+As an application of the above theorem we get the following: \begin{thm} Let $(M,\xi)$ be a closed connected overtwisted contact manifold with overtwisted disk $D$.
+Let $L_1, L_2\subset M\setminus D$ be two loose Legendrian knots in the smooth isotopy class $\mathcal{K}$.
+Assume the following conditions hold:

+\begin{enumerate} \item $L_1$ and $L_2$ are isotopic as framed knots (and hence lie in some framed isotopy class $\mathcal{FK}$) \item $L_1$ and $L_2$ are homotopic as Legendrian immersions \item $\Im \bar{h}_V=\Im \bar{i}_V$, where $V$ is a coorienting vector field for $\xi$, and $\bar{h}_V$ and $\bar{i}_V$ are the kink-cancelling homomorphisms associated to $\mathcal{FK}$. \end{enumerate} Then $L_1$ and $L_2$ are isotopic as Legendrian knots. \end{thm} \begin{proof} Because $L_1$ and $L_2$ are Legendrian homotopic they must be $V$-transverse homotopy.
+Since $L_1$ and $L_2$ are also in the same framed isotopy class, Corollary \ref{equalimages.cor} implies $L_1$ and $L_2$ are $V$-transverse isotopic.
+Finally, Theorem \ref{Vtransimpliesformal} implies $L_1$ and $L_2$ are Legendrian isotopic. \end{proof} Below we state theorems of Dymara \cite{Dymara} and Ding-Geiges \cite{DingGeiges} which we will show follow from Theorem \ref{loosethm}.

-\begin{thm} Let $(M,C)$ be a contact manifold with an overtwisted disk $D$ and trivializable contact bundle.
-Let $\mathcal K$ be a connected component of the space of unframed knots, and let $f_0, f_1\in \mathcal K$ be two Legendrian knots in $M\setminus D$.
-Assume that the following three conditions hold. \begin{description} \item[a] $|K|=\infty$ for $K\in \mathcal K$ (see Lemma~\ref{finitelymanyframings}) \item[b] $f_1$ and $f_2$ are isotopic as framed knots \item[c] the rotation numbers of $f_1$ and $f_2$ with respect to some trivialization of $C$ are equal. \end{description} Then $f_1$ and $f_2$ are isotopic as Legendrian knots. \end{thm}
+\begin{thm}[\cite{Dymara}, Theorem 4.1] Let $(M,\xi)$ be a contact manifold with an overtwisted disk $D$ and a trivializable contact bundle.
+Let $L_1, L_2\subset M\setminus D$ be two loose Legendrian knots in the smooth isotopy class $\mathcal{K}$.
+Assume the following conditions hold: \begin{enumerate} \item $|K|=\infty$ \item $L_1$ and $L_2$ are isotopic as framed knots \item the rotation numbers of $L_1$ and $L_2$ with respect to some trivialization of $\xi$ are equal. \end{enumerate} Then $L_1$ and $L_2$ are isotopic as Legendrian knots. \end{thm}

-This Theorem of Dymara in the case of closed $(M,C)$ can be viewed as a straightforward Corollary of our Theorem~\ref{looseknots} and Theorem~\ref{trivialaction} part 1.
-Note that for trivializable $C$ the $V$-transverse homotopy classes of knots in $\mathcal C_f$ (the connected component of the space of framed immersions containing $f_0, f_1$) are enumerated by the rotation number of the $V$-transverse knot obtained by projecting the velocity vectors of the knots to the planes of $C$.
+This theorem of Dymara in the case of closed $M$ can be viewed as a special case of Theorem \ref{loosethm}.
+This is because when $\xi$ is trivializable, $\bar{h}_V=\bar{i}_V=0$ for every framed isotopy class.
+Note that for trivializable $\xi$ the $V$-transverse homotopy classes of curves in a fixed component of the space of framed curves $\mathcal{FC}$ are enumerated by a $\mathbb{Z}$-valued rotation number, which is obtained by projecting the velocity vector of a $V$-transverse curve to the planes of $\xi$.